-- You upgraded from any previous version.
+- You are integrating for the first time. - You upgraded from any previous version.

 Configure Dynamic Updates for the Cluster Headnode Host

 Identify the headnode host, and schedule a script to regularly update the entry.

 The HDInsight cluster designates one cluster node as the headnode.
 If the node fails or stops for maintenance, the cluster designates another node as the headnode.
 When this happens, the headnodehost entry in /etc/hosts files on Informatica domain nodes requires updating.
 You can schedule a script to perform this update.